 Tips for San Francisco

-Tips for visiting San Francisco with kids, how to get around with the Clipper card, summer weather, enjoy bounty of farmers markets, relax in neighborhood parks, where to stay.
+Tips for visiting San Francisco with kids, how to get around with the Clipper card, relax in neighborhood parks (most have restrooms), foggy weather, enjoy year round farmers markets, where to stay.

 Getting Around

 Buy Clipper cards at any self-service machine in a BART or Muni station, retailers such as Walgreens, and Bay Crossing shop in the Ferry Building.
-Also, download BART app on your phone.
+Also, download Clipper mobile app on your phone.

 Tickets are required for kids 4 and up.
 More info: Clipper

-To get to Golden Gate Park, California Academy of Science etc., ride N Ocean Beach light rail from Market St. and get off at Irving St. and 6th street, walk north into Golden Gate Park.
+To get to California Academy of Science in Golden Gate Park and Japanese Tea Garden, ride N Ocean Beach from Market St. and get off at Irving St. and 6th street, walk north into Golden Gate Park.

-Least expensive cruise on San Francisco Bay, take the Golden Gate Ferry from the Ferry Building to Sausalito – fabulous views Alcatraz and the Golden Gate Bridge.
+Least expensive cruise on San Francisco Bay, take Golden Gate Ferry from Ferry Building to Sausalito – fabulous views Alcatraz and the Golden Gate Bridge.

 San Francisco is also a great walking city.
 E.g. From Union Square, walk through Chinatown to North Beach.
 Kids ready to keep going, stroll up to Coit Tower for panoramic views.